thelebaron/quake2outlines/README.md

 This was made some time prior to 2013.

-Outline code was taken from QMB(engine mod for q1) and added into quake2max.
+Outline code was taken from QMB(engine mod for q1) and added into this.

 TO PLAY:
 Extract files into q2 directory.
 I already included a copy of quake2max with the updated exe and dlls from own mod.
 No idea how current it(quake2max version I included) is.